Ford Escape: Hybrid

-The second generation Ford Escape Hybrid received some minor styling tweaks inside and out.
-The major cosmetic changes included new bumpers, grille, headlights and taillights to match Ford's new edge style.
-But the drivetrain was essentially the same mechanically but has had extensive software modifications.
-For 2009, a larger, more powerful engine was introduced, together with a revised suspension, addition of stability control, the debut of "Sync" voice-control system and a capless fuel filler system.
-The batteries and other hybrid components in a 2009 Escape hybrid added about 136 kg (300 lbs) to the vehicle.
+The second-generation Ford Escape Hybrid received some minor styling tweaks inside and out.
+The major cosmetic changes included new bumpers, grille, headlights, and taillights to match Ford's new edge style.
+The drivetrain was essentially the same but has had extensive software modifications.
+For 2009, a larger, more powerful engine was introduced, together with a revised suspension, addition of stability control, the debut of "Sync" voice-control system, and a capless fuel filler system.
+The batteries and other hybrid components in a 2009 Escape Hybrid added about 136 kg (300 lbs) to the vehicle.
 However, the added weight was blamed for an adverse effect in handling.
 Furthermore, from 2009 onward, rear disc brakes of previous years were swapped for drum brakes, which was criticized as a "strange step backward".

-The second generation Escape Hybrid was offered in two levels of specification, an undesignated base model and the more expensive "Limited" trim.
+The second-generation Escape Hybrid was offered in two levels of specification, an undesignated base model and the more expensive "Limited" trim.
 The base included: a 60/40 split-fold rear bench seat, AdvanceTrac with roll stability control, and a single-disc four-speaker CD/MP3 stereo with Sirius Satellite Radio compatibility.
 The "Limited" adds: a chrome front grille, heated front seats, a six-way power driver's seat and full leather upholstery, rear park assist, ambient lighting, and 16-inch six-spoke alloy wheels.
-For the 2009 model year, Ford SYNC became standard on both Hybrid trims and the Ford Escape Hybrid replaced the "ESCAPE" badges on doors with "HYBRID," while relocating the logo for Ford hybrid models from near the driver's side doors next to the "HYBRID" text.
-2010 models saw the addition of MyKey, trailer sway controls, and integrated spotter mirror for better blind spot viewing.
+For the 2009 model year, Ford SYNC became standard on both Hybrid trims and the "ESCAPE" badges on the front doors were replaced with "HYBRID," while the logo for Ford hybrid models was moved from the fenders to the front doors next to the "HYBRID" text.
+2010 models saw the addition of MyKey, trailer sway controls, and integrated spotter mirror for better blind-spot viewing.
 New optional extras are active park assist and a rear-view camera.